ReyFScode/DSO-notes/Kubernetes + Helm notes.md

 ---
 # **Key Kubernetes terms**

-1. **Pod**: The smallest unit of deployment in Kubernetes, representing one or more containers that are scheduled together on the same host.
+1. **Pod**: The smallest unit of deployment in Kubernetes, representing one or more containers that are scheduled together on the same host. **Replicas** are the amount of pods in a deployment NOT number of containers since a pod can be multiple grouped containers

 2. **Node**: A physical or virtual machine in the Kubernetes cluster that runs containers.